 Central Organizations of Jews in Germany (1933-1943)

-The Reichsvertretung also served as the political representation of German Jewry.
+The Reichsvertretung also served as the political representative of German Jewry.
 From 1939 on it was the only organization attempting to meet all the various needs of German Jews.
-Throughout its existence, from 1933 until June 1943, its structure and tasks were constantly being reorganized.
+Throughout its existence from 1933 to June 1943, its structure and tasks were constantly being reorganized.

-In 1938 the members of the Reichsvertretung planned its reconstitution, one of the main goals being to become more effective through centralization of executive functions.
+In 1938 the members of the Reichsvertretung planned its reconstitution, one of the main goals being a more effective centralization of executive functions.
 In February 1939, efforts to restructure as a response to ever-changing and growing needs and desperation led to a “new” organization under a different name: The Reich Association of Jews in Germany (Reichsvereinigung der Juden in Deutschland).

 On July 4, 1939, the legal status of the Reichsvereinigung was determined by a special directive from the Nazi regime.
 The Reichsvereinigung included all Jewish subjects of the Nazi Reich as defined by the Nuremberg Laws (1935) and not by religion.
 Thereafter, the government-approved tasks of the Central Organization were limited to the coordination and support of the emigration of Jewish people, the organization of basic and vocational education (the only approved schooling for Jews) and the distribution of welfare.
 The Reichsvereinigung was supervised by the Ministry of the Interior, (i.e. the Reich Security Main Office, RSHA), section IV B 4, headed by Adolf Eichmann.

 In June 1943 the headquarters of the Reichsvereinigung in Berlin were summarily closed by the RSHA and the remaining staff deported to Theresienstadt.
 It was replaced by the “Rest-Reichsvereinigung” (Residue Reich Association), which existed until shortly before the fall of the Reich.
 It dealt mainly with Jews living in mixed marriages and their descendants, who were not being deported.
 It continued its restricted and controlled work within the Jewish hospital in the Iranische Strasse in Berlin until liberation, in May 1945.
 There were 285 Jewish women and men living in the hospital during the summer of 1943.
-This figure is in stark contrast to the numbers of Jewish women and men living in Germany prior to January 1933.
-At that time, there were more than 520,000, of whom approximately 170,000 lived in Berlin.
+This figure stands in stark contrast to the numbers of Jewish women and men living in Germany prior to January 1933, when there were more than 520,000, of whom approximately 170,000 lived in Berlin.

 Held in high esteem in the Jewish community, Hannah Karminski personified the women’s interests represented by the League of Jewish Women.
 During this time she became a close friend of Leo Baeck (1873–1956), who was one of the spiritual leaders of German Jewry and the president of the Reichsvertretung from 1933 until his deportation to Theresienstadt in January 1943.
 In 1939, when Hannah Karminski had a leadership position in the department of welfare, they became even closer.
 Their offices were side by side in the Kantstrasse and they had daily work meetings, often spending their private time together as well.

-Leo Baeck was also close to the president of the League of Jewish Women, Ottilie Schönewald, and other members of the League, such as Margarete Berent.
-He was frequently invited to be one of the speakers at the annual meetings of the League.
+Leo Baeck was also close to the president of the League of Jewish Women, Ottilie Schönewald, and other members of the League, including Margarete Berent.
+He was frequently invited to speak at the annual meetings of the League.
 Although President Baeck and the Reichsvertretung thought highly of the work and activities of the League of Jewish Women, those same women did not have a seat or a vote in the Reichsvertretung.
-Between 1933 and its liquidation after the pogrom of November 9 and 10, 1938 (“Kristallnacht”), the women of the League led a campaign to become full members of the Reichsvertretung, but failed in the attempt for a variety of reasons.
+Between 1933 and its liquidation following the pogrom of November 9 and 10, 1938 (“Kristallnacht”), the women of the League led a campaign to become full members of the Reichsvertretung but failed in the attempt for a variety of reasons.